Odd Hours: Plot summary

-He quickly makes his way down to the harbor and is able to board the craft that is carrying the nukes.
-Though he does not want to, he is forced to kill everyone on board, as there is no other way to secure the ship and its dangerous cargo.
-Odd manages to run the boat aground in a nearby cove and ensures that the Coast Guard, DHS, and FBI are all aware of what the boat contains.
+He is able to make his way down to the harbor with the help of a stranger, Birdie Hopkins, who said she felt the urge to go driving and happened upon him.
+While driving him to the harbor she also insists he take her gun because she believes he will need it.
+Odd is able to sneak aboard the craft that is carrying the nukes.
+He is able to corner one of the men in the radio room and get information from him before being forced to kill him.
+Odd is able to dispatch the remaining crew, including the large man from the pier, in order to secure the ship and its dangerous cargo.
+He manages to run the boat aground in a nearby cove ensuring that the Coast Guard will respond to the boat going off course and find the nukes.
+He later calls the FBI from a pay phone relaying the story and asking them to follow up with the Coast Guard for validation.

 Odd returns to the church to retrieve his ID, but is surprised by the sheriff when leaving.
 While attempting to escape, he runs into the priest and his wife.
 Odd learns that both the priest and his wife were also involved with the plan to sell nuclear weapons through Magic Beach.
 The priest kills his wife and is then killed by the sheriff, who is in turn killed by one of his henchmen.
 The henchman, identified primarily as 'Meth Mouth' talks to Odd, still believing him to be a psychic government agent.
 While laughing over a joke of Meth Mouth's, Odd shoots him under the table with the wife's gun.
+Odd then takes a moment to contact the Department of Homeland Security to advise them where they could find the triggers he removed from the nuclear devices.

-The story ends with Odd and Annamaria leaving Magic Beach.
+The story ends with Odd and Annamaria, along with the golden retriever now named Raphael, leaving Magic Beach in a car loaned to them by Hutch, flush with money he insisted Odd take.
 Odd is sobbing over the murder of so many people, almost all at his hands.
 Annamaria comforts him with the knowledge that while he may have ended a few lives, he saved millions more.
 She then pulls the car over and asks Odd to show her the constellation Cassiopeia.
 Odd and Stormy would often point out Cassiopeia together as that was Stormy's mother's name, so Annamaria's request startles him, but he points the constellation out to her.

 Webisodes

 A four-part series debuting in April 2008, Odd Passenger detailed events between Brother Odd and Odd Hours.
-They were produced by Escape Goat Pictures (www.rungoatrun.com) and were directed by Jack Paccione Jr., with Odd being played by Anthony Marks.
+They were produced by Escape Goat Pictures and were directed by Jack Paccione Jr., with Odd played by Anthony Marks.